enso-org/enso-archive/doc/runtime/specification/caching.md

 ```

 #### Call Argument
-The value of a call argument is purely dependent on the value it is wrapping.
+The value of a call argument is dependent both on the value that it's wrapping,
+as well as the name it has, if it exists.

 ```
 callArgument <- argumentValue
+callArgument <- argumentName
 ```

 #### Forced Term